wrccdc-org/wccomps-bot/README.md

 3. Access the web interface at the competition URL

 **Submit Incident Reports:**
-1. Navigate to "Incidents" in the header
+1. Navigate to "Incident Report" in the header
 2. Click "Submit Incident Report"
 3. Select target box (destination IP auto-fills)
 4. Choose source IP and attack type
 5. Describe what you detected
 6. Submit (goes to Gold Team for review)

-**View Your Incidents:**
+**View Your Incident Reports:**
-- Navigate to "Incidents" to see all your team's submissions
+- Navigate to "Incident Report" to see all your team's submissions
 - Review past reports to avoid duplicates

 **Create Support Tickets:**